victordaniel/victordaniel/README.md

-- 👋 Hi, I’m @victordaniel
+- 👋 Hi, I’m @VictorDaniel
-- 👀 I’m interested in Anomaly detection in social networks, Graphs neural networks
+- 👀 I’m working on Anomaly detection in social networks
-- 🌱
+- 🌱 I would like to propose novel architectures for graph neural networks and aim to solve problems using GNNs.
 - 💞️ I’m looking to collaborate on data pipe line creation
 - 📫 How to reach me victor.nitk@gmail.com

 <!---